 Instruments & Movement, Musician

 Nicola jointly led an action research project in a setting in Tower Hamlets, London.
 The research investigated Enabling Musical Environments and the effect that musical instruments had on young children’s movements.
-The final report can be found in free resources.

 Music Fusion, Early Years Tutor